Kris Bryant: Charitable acts

 In 2017, Bryant teamed up with Bryce Harper to help their hometown of Las Vegas in relief efforts assisting victims of a shooting at a music concert that left 58 people dead.
 Bryant and Harper used their platform to encourage people to donate to help Las Vegas with relief of the shooting.

 On Players Weekend in 2017, Bryant chose to wear three different cleats which promoted the Wings for Life Foundation, a non-profit organization that specializes in spinal cord research.
 Bryant has been heavily involved in this organization ever since 2011 when a friend of his, Cory Hahn, was paralyzed while a freshman playing baseball at Arizona State.

+On Players Weekend in 2018, Bryant shed lights on spinal cord injury research, wearing cleats designed with Wings for Life Foundation.

 In 2015, Bryant was awarded 2015 NL Outstanding Rookie from the Player Choice Awards.
 He chose to send the $20,000 from the Major League Baseball Players Trust to the Wounded Warrior Project.